We are on a mission here, “to make the world a better place”.

 What a cliche’!
 We hear it innumerable times on a pitch stage, but in Startupbootcamp and our Digital Health vertical, we endeavour to live these words.
 Our partnership with Berlin Institute of Health, and through that, Charité hospital and Max Delbrück Center, is yet another step in fulfilling that mission.

-This journey started even before Startupbootcamp established the Digital Health Vertical back in 2015, noticing that most startups active in this domain was mostly a “me too” product focusing on wellbeing, without any real chance of capturing a market, and fewer cases of more serious, scientific solutions, that would take much longer time and burn more cash to reach the market.
+This journey started even before Startupbootcamp established the Digital Health Vertical back in 2015, noticing that most startups active in this domain were mostly a “me too” product focusing on wellbeing, without any real chance of capturing a market, and fewer cases of more serious, scientific solutions, that would take much longer time and burn more cash to reach the market.
 Research2guidance describes well in their report that less than half of the solutions coming to the market have any traction at all.
 Majority of those semi-successful solutions were launched by established companies, already with a great market reach and resources to both develop, validate and grow.

 The logical challenge for us was to try to merge the more innovative ideas from young startups with the easier market access and funding opportunity by the corporates.
 In 2016, we took the first step and launched the first health-focused program with an engaged and dedicated group of corporate partners “replicating the Healthcare system”, effectively avoiding any competition within the group, promoting even collaboration between the partners.
 The group consisted of “The Pharmaceutical” Sanofi in Germany, “The Insurance company” Munich RE, “The Doctors/Dentists/pharmacies” through apoBank (deutsche apotheker und ärztebank), “The Consumer Health” Philips, “The Media/IT” Vilua (formerly Arvato CRM Healthcare), and “The Lawyers”, Dentons, with vast venture and compliance experience.